 - To have made available, upon request, any information or evidence that will be used during any related meeting prior to attending that meeting.

 - To receive periodic updates at reasonable intervals regarding the status of the Investigation and cause(s) for delay.

-- To have the Investigation Process resolved by a preponderance of the evidence standard (whether it is more likely than not that the College’s Sexual Misconduct Policy was violated).
+- To have the Title IX Grievance Process resolved by a preponderance of the evidence standard (whether it is more likely than not that the College’s Sexual Misconduct Policy was violated).

-- To receive notice of the outcome of the Investigation in writing (including the rationale for the outcome).
+- To receive notice of the outcome of the Title IX Grievance Process in writing (including the rationale for the outcome).